Cute 'n' Country

 Cute 'n' Country is the second studio album by American country music artist Connie Smith.
-It was released in October 1965 via RCA Victor Records and contained 12 tracks.
+It was released in October 1965 by RCA Victor and contained 12 tracks.
 Cute 'n' Country contained a mixture of original songs and cover versions by other country artists.
 Featured on the album was the top ten single "I Can't Remember".
 Cute 'n' Country was Smith's second album to top the Billboard country LP's chart.

 Background

 In 1964, Connie Smith's debut single, "Once a Day", topped the country charts for a record-setting eight weeks.
 The success jump-started Smith's professional career and launched a series of hits following it.
 "Once a Day" was included on Smith's debut self-titled album (released in March 1965).
 The album also included the top five single "Then and Only Then".
 Smith and her record label were disappointed when "Then and Only Then" did not top the charts.
 In an effort to find a single that would "eclipse" 1964's "Once a Day", Smith went back into the studio to record her second album Cute 'n' Country.
 The album was named for a disc jockey who introduced Smith on the air by saying, "Here's cute and country Connie Smith".
 Smith later remarked that she disliked the title.
 "Back in Ohio, 'cute' meant bowlegged," she told writer Colin Escott.
 The cover photo was taken in the front yard of a residential home located in Hendersonville, Tennessee.